ARREYETTA14/MONITORING-AND-ALERTING-FOR-EC2-LOGIN-FAILURE-ATTEMPTS-USING-AMAZON-CLOUDWATCH/README.md

 - **Metric Filter:** Converts log events (failed logins) into a measurable metric that CloudWatch can track.
 - **Alarm Creation:** Allows you to monitor the metric, define acceptable thresholds, and receive real-time notifications via SNS.
 - **Threshold Setting:** Ensures the alarm triggers only when login failure activity surpasses a specific threshold, reducing false positives.
-- **Notification:** Alerts you immediately so you can take action, enhancing security by addressing potential unauthorized access quickly.
+- **Notification:** Alerts you immediately so you can take action, enhancing security by addressing potential unauthorised access quickly.